Case study: Establishing a content platform

 Who was involved?

-CORE TEAM
+LEADERSHIP TEAM

 Our core group operated under the “triad model” in which three different roles formed a leadership team.